intel-gpu/xekmd-backports/README.md

+***Deprecated***: This branch is no longer maintained, will soon get archived and is no longer recommended for use.
+Please use alternate branch [kernel-backport/main](https://github.com/intel-gpu/xekmd-backports/tree/kernel-backport/main).

 # Introduction

 This repo is intended to provide a preview of Intel® Graphics Driver (xe) for the next generation of GPUs, which are yet to be fully available on the mainline kernel.